Mujra: In popular culture

 Mujra has been depicted in Bollywood films like Mehndi (1958), Mughal-e-Azam (1960), Pakeezah (1972), Umrao Jaan (1981), Zindagi Ya Toofan (1958) and Devdas (1955), or in other films that show the past Mughal rule and its culture.
 The dance is upscaled and taught with more dance choreography to make the female dancer more fluent in her moves and to be more artistic and feminine.
 The women are usually the center of the public eye and can dance and entertain the audience for a long time.

+It has also been depicted in the Indian television series Heeramandi.

 In Pakistan's Lollywood films like Anjuman (1970), one can see many mujra dances being performed before the movie is over while in Pakistani dramas such as Deewar-e-Shab (2019) and Umrao Jaan Ada (2003), there were also several Mujra performances.

 A documentary about mujra dancers called Showgirls of Pakistan was released globally in 2021.
 It is a feature-length documentary directed by Pakistani film maker Saad Khan.